skerkour/kerkour.com/content/blog/bloom-whats-next.md

 It's not a question, but you are right.

 Providing the same services as internet giants (or NextCloud, or others...) is just a side effect of our mission: **Empowering the world with open technologies**.
-You can totally imagine having a Bloom open source tractor in a few years, if we think the world need it.
+If tomorrow the world need open source tractors, we will build it.

 We've dared the big G comparison because we have a plan to have the same impact on the world, nothing less.